adamspe/bird_sightings/README.md

 When complete you'll be notified that the Date API needs you to configure some stuff so click the provided "site timezone and first day of week settings" link, make any changes necessary and click "Save configuration."
-You'll now have lost the other link about date formats needing to be setup so browser to "Configuration" and click "Date and time" in the "REGIONAL AND LANGUAGE" section.
+You'll now have lost the other link about date formats needing to be setup so browse to "Configuration" and click "Date and time" in the "REGIONAL AND LANGUAGE" section.
 Make any changes you feel are important and click "Save configuration."
-Even if you change nothing click "Save configuration."
+Even if you change nothing click "Save configuration."  (**Note**: The "Short" format here is what is used on the recent bird sightings view so you'll probably want to change that one, since the default is dumb).

 OK, now you just need to create a home page and configure it.
 If you visit the "Structure" tab you should now see you have a new "Bird Sighting" Content type and two new Taxonomy Vocaularies.
 If you visited Features